arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

       Birthday = parseBirthday birthdayPart }
 ```

-I was very reticent.
-It's OK that `parseGuid` is able to parse a GUID
+I have been very reticent.
+It's OK that `parseGuid` is able to parse a
-from the string:
+GUID from the string:

 ```
 *b19b8e87-3d39-4994-8568-0157a978b89a*